shalithasuranga/blog/_posts/2018-03-13-adding-oop-chain-methods-in-javascript.md

 ---

 [Method chaining](https://en.wikipedia.org/wiki/Method_chaining) is very useful when you have several setter type methods in a class.
-This technique can be used to simplify codings and reduce number of lines in the code.
+This technique can be used to simplify codings and reduce number of lines in the code as well.

 For an instance see `Car` class below